What is Pso?

 diagram

-How psoriasis works10
+How psoriasis works

 Pso affects at least 100 million people around the world